 It spoke softly into her ear.
 “No matter what you’ve gotten yourself into, I’m here for you.
 We’ll figure this out, and we’ll face those ants together.
 As a family.”

-Jacquelyn Tufts is a writer of absurdism and high fantasy with an interest in exploring familial relationships and Queer experiences.
-She has worked as an Assistant Editor in Fiction for Silk Road Review: A Literary Crossroads and also works in Spanish-to-English literary translation.
-Tufts has won 2nd place for creative nonfiction and an honorary mention for fiction in the writing contest held annually by P.L.U.M.: Pacific’s Literary Undergraduate Magazine.
-She is completing her BA in Creative Writing and Spanish through Pacific University in Forest Grove, OR and currently resides in Córdoba, Argentina.
-This is her first piece on Fictional Cafe.
+Montgomery Tufts is a writer of absurdism and high fantasy with an interest in exploring familial relationships and Queer experiences.
+They have worked as an Assistant Editor in Fiction for Silk Road Review: A Literary Crossroads and in Spanish-to-English translation.
+Tufts has won 2nd place for creative nonfiction and 1st place for poetry in the writing contest held annually by P.L.U.M.: Pacific’s Literary Undergraduate Magazine.
+They graduated from Pacific University with a B.A. in Creative Writing and Spanish in 2021 and currently reside in Champaign County, IL, where they work for a non-profit that serves their local LGBTQ+ community.
+This is their first piece on The Fictional Cafe.